sova-network/sova-grpc-proto/README.md

 ## Overview

-Mevton is a specialized fork of the TON blockchain client with customizations to support MEV functionality.
+Sova is a specialized fork of the TON blockchain client with customizations to support MEV functionality.
 It allows Searchers to submit bundles of transactions to a Block Engine, which then emulates, auctions, and orders these bundles for inclusion in blocks by Validators.

-This repository hosts the gRPC proto files used to define the communication interfaces between different components in the Mevton ecosystem.
+This repository hosts the gRPC proto files used to define the communication interfaces between different components in the Sova ecosystem.

 ## Getting Started